Wilderness Lodge Origins

 In 1989 Anne and Gerry decided to 'put their money where their mouth was' and moved their family to Lake Moeraki.
 Here they established one of New Zealand's pioneering nature-tourism businesses while also home-schooling their three young children.

-What is now the Wilderness Lodge had been the construction camp for the Haast Highway.
-At its heart was the historic 'Red Dog Saloon' an illegal bar for road workers, which achieved national notoriety following a police raid in 1965.
+What is now the Wilderness Lodge, was once a construction camp for the Haast Highway.
+At its heart was the historic 'Red Dog Saloon' an illegal bar for road builders, which achieved national notoriety following a police raid in 1965.
 Today the 'Red Dog' has been restored and guests to the Lodge can still enjoy a drink at the bar (now legal).

 'Moeraki' translated from Maori means 'a place to rest by day'.
 It was a food gathering and resting site in pre-European times.